 The city’s trained and friendly recycling supervisor, Diedre Senecal, helps residents learn recycling rules and may help unload recyclables, carry them to and deposit un-bagged into the appropriate dumpsters.
-As the coronavirus continues to circulate, please help keep everyone safe: practice social distancing by staying six feet away from others and wear a face covering.
+As the coronavirus continues to circulate, please help keep everyone safe by social distancing six feet away from others.

-The city’s recycling vender, Republic Services, accepts only plastics numbered 1 and 2; dispose of plastics numbered 3 through 7 with household trash.
+The city’s recycling vender, Republic Services, accepts only plastics with chasing arrow symbols numbered 1 and 2; dispose of plastics numbered 3 through 7 with household trash.
 Remove all plastic lids and caps from all plastic containers and dispose of lids and caps with household trash.

 “Ensure recycling materials actually get recycled by practicing